SUI-Jianbin/navigatenow/README.md

 # navigatenow
-This project is to develop a web application tailored for the tourism industry, assisting tourists worldwide in accessing information about Sydney's attractions.
+The objective of this project is to develop a web application tailored for the tourism industry, assisting tourists worldwide in accessing information about Sydney's attractions.
+Diverging from traditional tourism models, users can plan their trips directly via our application instead of relying on travel agencies or other third-party platforms.
+This approach ensures that the information presented is transparent, concise, and easily comprehensible, allowing for better expenses and checklist planning.